-The key elements of the governance structure for the fixing, execution and evaluation of the remuneration management are as follows: the Board of Administrators reviews and approves the principles of the remuneration policy and is responsible for overseeing the implementation thereof by the Managing Board.
+The key elements of the governance structure for fixing, execution and evaluation of the remuneration management are as follows: the Board of Administrators and the Managing Board.
+Thus, the Board of Administrations reviews and approves the principles of the remuneration policy and is responsible for overseeing the implementation thereof by the Managing Board.